UMassCDS/mc-classifier-pipeline/README.md

 | `--experiment-name` | Custom name for the experiment |
 | `--random-seed` | Seed for reproducible results |

-## 3. Inference Pipeline
+## 3. Inference

-Run inference on articles from URLs using trained models:
+Run inference on articles from URLs using trained models

 ```bash
 python -m src.mc_classifier_pipeline.inference \